 Are you a big art enthusiast?
 Then you’ll love Camden, Maine, a scenic beach town that looks straight out of an oil painting.
 Camden is also home to the Camden Opera House, which offers a variety of events and live shows.

-Outdoor lovers should spend an afternoon walking around the hiking trails throughout Camden Hills State Park.
-And don’t forget to take in the spectacular views of the Camden Harbor.
-This lovely beach town is also a hop, skip and a jump away from Rockport, a town that has inspired artists from all over to head to the shores and recreate the beaches as works of art.
+Outdoor lovers should spend the day walking around the hiking trails throughout Camden Hills State Park.
+And don’t forget to take in the spectacular views of Camden Harbor.
+This beautiful beach town is also a hop, skip, and a jump away from Rockport, a town that has inspired artists from all over to head to the shores and recreate the beaches as works of art.